Skip to Content

 *Complying with the accepted standards of medical care is the one factor that must be part of any plan of management.

-7. What is the level nursery at the hospital affiliated with your practice?
+7. What is the level of nursery at the hospital affiliated with your practice?

 Newborn nursery